esl/MongooseIM/doc/advanced-configuration/Listener-modules.md

 * `shaper_rule` (atom, default: `fast`) - Connection shaper to use for incoming component traffic.
 * `service_check_from` (boolean, default: `true`) - Checks whether the server should verify the "from" field in stanzas from component

+### Custom extension to the protocol

+In order to register a component for all virtual hosts served by the server, the component must add attribute `is_subdomain="true"`to the opening stream element.
+This maybe helpful if someone wants to have a single instance of a component serving multiple virtual hosts.
+The `is_subdomain` attribute is optional and the default behaviour is as described in the XEP.